 I’m giving myself an A on this assignment.

 Also, I somehow only ate 3 straight out of the oven.
-Make that an A+.
+So make that an A+ on this cookie assignment.

 - 1 cup almond meal